Corporate Volunteerism | What Nonprofits Should Know

 • Deadlines for submitting a volunteer grant request (e.g., one year after the volunteer activity)

-Summarize your entire corporate volunteerism program in a singular document that employees can refer to if they have any questions about participating.
-Having clear guidelines is much more likely to encourage participation.
+For the best results, teams should summarize the entire corporate volunteerism program in a singular document that employees can refer to if they have any questions about getting involved.
+After all, having clear guidelines is much more likely to encourage participation.

 3. Reach out to nonprofits.

-To secure volunteer opportunities for your employees, reach out to nonprofits that align with your company’s values.
-It can be especially powerful to form partnerships with local organizations and have your team volunteer with them regularly.
+To secure volunteer opportunities for a company’s employees, it can reach out to nonprofits that align with the company’s values.
+It can be especially powerful for employers to form partnerships with local organizations and have their teams volunteer with them regularly.

-You may even survey employees using your employee engagement platform to see which causes they already volunteer with and guide your outreach.
-Ask questions about which nonprofits or general causes they’d like you to support, and they’ll be much more likely to participate in your company’s volunteer program once you launch it!
+A company may even survey employees using its employee engagement platform to see which causes they already volunteer with—and to guide the company’s outreach.
+Employers should ask questions about which nonprofits or causes employees would like to support, and they’ll be much more likely to participate in the volunteer program once it’s launched!

 4. Implement CSR software.